 Lavender Mist Meadow Rue features airy spikes of lilac purple flowers with lemon yellow overtones rising above the foliage from mid to late summer.
 The flowers are excellent for cutting.
 Its round leaves remain bluish-green in color throughout the season.
-The fruit is not ornamentally significant.
 The deep purple stems are very colorful and add to the overall interest of the plant.

 Lavender Mist Meadow Rue is an open herbaceous perennial with a rigidly upright and towering form.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 This is a relatively low maintenance plant, and should be cut back in late fall in preparation for winter.
 It is a good choice for attracting bees and butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.